MSz-SzM/AutomotiveDataMining/similarityMeasures/mobile_object_data/README.md

 In this example you will see how to compare mobile object detection (from a car camera) with groundtruth data (created manually by a human).

-Syntax: python MODmetrics.py a b
+Syntax:
+python3 MODmetrics.py

+You will find results in the 'Results' directory.